Cale-Torino/Cale-Torino/README.md

 Check out my archive profile at: https://github.com/Cale-Torino-the-2nd

+:octocat: :radio: :electric_plug:

-#### A software development :octocat:, Ham radio :radio: and electronics :electric_plug: enthusiast.
+#### A software development, Ham radio and electronics enthusiast.

 - I enjoy being creative and working on web based projects such as creating websites and custom central management systems.
 - Tinkering with all kinds of electronics ( microcontrollers, FPGAs etc.)